croy-aderant/xnpm/PUBLISHING.md

 # Publishing Guide

-This guide explains how to publish `xnpm` to GitHub and npm.
+This guide explains how to publish `xnpm` to GitHub. **This package is GitHub-only and will not be published to npm.**

 ## Prerequisites

 - GitHub account
-- npm account (if publishing to npm)
 - Git installed locally
 - Node.js 18+ installed